impact-initiatives-hppu/humind/README.md

 indicators related to IMPACT Multi-Sector Needs Assessments (MSNAs).
 Such as:

+- Specific indicators related to the MSNI framework: Sectoral Composites, MSNI Metrics and all recoding of indicators needed for these.
 - Food security indicators (rCSI, LCSI, HHS, FCS).
-- JMP ladders.
-- Specific indicators related to the MSNI framework.
+- Recoding of WASH indicators to JMP classifications.

 The package follows the ‘Step - Composition’ approach of IMPACT R framework.